 They are nutty and pretty, with a layer of jam that perfectly balances crunchiness and sweetness.

-Raspberry jam is the classic filling for this Austrian cookies, but you can use apricot, fig, cherry, or even chocolate ganache and Nutella for a modern twist.
-Versatile like a thumbprint cookie filling.
+Raspberry jam is the classic filling for these Austrian cookies, but you can use apricot, fig, cherry, or even chocolate ganache and Nutella for a modern twist.
+It's versatile, like a thumbprint cookie filling.

-The original Viennese linzertorte (named after the city of Linz in Austria) is a cake, but I find that both the tart and cookie versions are more festive.
-At our house, they're a must and part of our repertoire of Christmas cookie recipes.
+The original Viennese linzertorte (named after the city of Linz in Austria) is a cake, but I feel the tart and cookie versions are more festive.
+They're a must and part of our repertoire of Christmas cookie recipes at our house.

-- Almond flour: you can use finely ground almonds if you can't access almond flour.
+- Almond flour: If you can't access almond flour, you can use finely ground almonds.
 Measure the same amount of whole almonds and grind them.

 - Baking powder: make sure it hasn't expired.